 - Consider using social pressure to complete the evaluation.
 For example, if a significant percentage of students complete the evaluation, a bonus of some kind is awarded.
 Another example of social pressure would be to multiply the response rate by a small constant (say, 2) and that number will be added to everyone’s score before letter grades are determined.
 The more people that participate, the higher everyone’s reward.

 - Additionally, consider flexible incentives as an alternative to offering bonus points.
 For example, since course evaluation is an expectation of a student’s participation in a course, students could be asked to print a copy of the confirmation page of the evaluation and submit it as a (required) homework assignment.

 - Consider reminding students frequently to complete the course evaluation.

 - After the evaluation closes and final grades are filed, instructors can log onto crseval.unl.edu to view the raw data and student comments.

-- As in the past, the Department of Statistics will provide the designated unit CIEQ Coordinator with the instructor/course summary report that includes the composite CIEQ percentiles that adjust for class level and department/unit.
+- Roughly six weeks after the end of the semester, CASNR will provide the designated unit CIEQ Coordinator with the instructor/course summary report that includes the composite CIEQ percentiles that adjust for class level and department/unit.
 It is the responsibility of the CIEQ Coordinator to forward the instructor/course summary report to the instructor.
-The Department of Statistics also will provide the unit administrator and Dean’s Office with a copy of the unit summary report.
+CASNR also will provide the unit CIEQ Coordinator with a cop of the unit summary report.